 Okay, now the part you’re really interested in, the top things to do in Yogyakarta!
 All these activities were fantastic and you’ll be able to tell what my absolute favourite was when you’ve finished reading.
 So let’s get to it and inspire you with what to do in Yogyakarta.

-Maliboro street is the most well known street in Yogyakarta, especially amongst backpackers.
 We didn’t visit until our last night but the atmosphere was amazing.
-It’s filled with shops and food places, oh and massage spots too and it’s a great place to spend an evening.
+It’s filled with shops and local street food, oh and massage spots too and it’s a great place to spend an evening.

-I heard that once a week they turn it into a chinatown type place which would be pretty cool (I love chinese food!).
+I heard that once a week they turn it into a Chinatown type place which would be pretty cool (I love Chinese food!).

 This is one of the best things to do in Yogyakarta at night.